jqnatividad/qsv/docs/PERFORMANCE.md

 ## Caching
 qsv employs several caching strategies to improve performance:

-* qsv has large read and write buffers to minimize disk I/O. The default read buffer size is 16k and the default write buffer size is 64k.
+* qsv has large read and write buffers to minimize disk I/O. The default read buffer size is 128k and the default write buffer size is 256k.
 These can be fine-tuned with the `QSV_RDR_BUFFER_CAPACITY` and `QSV_WTR_BUFFER_CAPACITY` environment variables.
 * The `stats` command caches its results in both CSV and binary formats.
 It does this to avoid re-computing the same statistics when the same input file/parameters are used, but also, as statistics are used in several other commands (currently - `schema` and `tojsonl`, with [more commands using cached statistics in the future](https://github.com/jqnatividad/qsv/issues/898)).
-* The `apply geocode` command [memoizes](https://en.wikipedia.org/wiki/Memoization) otherwise expensive geocoding operations and will report its cache hit rate. `apply geocode` memoization, however, is not persistent across sessions.
+* The `geocode` command [memoizes](https://en.wikipedia.org/wiki/Memoization) otherwise expensive geocoding operations and will report its cache hit rate. `geocode` memoization, however, is not persistent across sessions.
-* The `fetch` and `fetchpost` commands also memoizes expensive REST API calls with its optional Redis support.
-It effectively has a persistent cache as the default time-to-live (TTL) before a Redis cache entry is expired is 28 days and Redis entries are persisted across restarts.
+* The `fetch` and `fetchpost` commands also memoizes expensive REST API calls.
+When the `--redis` option is enabled, it effectively has a persistent cache as the default time-to-live (TTL) before a Redis cache entry is expired is 28 days and Redis entries are persisted across restarts.
 Redis cache settings can be fine-tuned with the `QSV_REDIS_CONNSTR`, `QSV_REDIS_TTL_SECONDS`, `QSV_REDIS_TTL_REFRESH` and `QSV_FP_REDIS_CONNSTR` environment variables.
 * The `luau` command caches lookup tables on disk using the QSV_CACHE_DIR environment variable and the `--cache-dir` command-line option.
 The default cache directory is `~/.qsv-cache`.
 The QSV_CACHE_DIR environment variable overrides the `--cache-dir` command-line option.

-## UTF-8 Encoding for Performance
+## SIMD-accelerated UTF-8 Validation for Performance
 [Rust strings are utf-8 encoded](https://doc.rust-lang.org/std/string/struct.String.html).
 As a result, qsv **REQUIRES** UTF-8 encoded files.

 Still, users will attempt to use non UTF-8 encoded files, and for the most part, they will still work!
 This is because most qsv commands use [ByteRecords](https://docs.rs/csv/latest/csv/struct.ByteRecord.html), where qsv manipulates raw bytes and doesn't care about the encoding.